-Students work both in exercise books and with devices.
+Students work both in exercise books and with devices but all written assessments are completed by hand as a way of ensuring students are developing the ability to spell and punctuate accurately.
 Homework is set in order to help reinforce language knowledge and writing skills.
 Part of the course cost includes a homework grammar and language skills workbook.